SeqWare/queryengine/seqware-queryengine/README.md

 In particular, the latest (v.
 13) version of Linux Mint has on the second line <code>127.0.1.1  \<your hostname\></code> which should be modified to <code>127.0.0.1  \<your hostname\></code>

+## Documentation

+Some brief notes on how to access web service and the Swagger documentation.

+1. mvn tomcat6:run
+2. Access the root of the Swagger web service at http://localhost:8889/seqware-queryengine/api/resources.json
+3. Access the Swagger UI at http://localhost:8889/seqware-queryengine/ui/